arkore/terradraw-workshop/docs/workshops/foss4g2025/basics/exercise-1.md

 ## Basic TerraDraw setup

-Firstly, we can setup TerraDraw without any UI interaction.
+Firstly, we can setup Terra Draw without any UI interaction.

 Open `+page.svelte`, add the following codes in the `<script>` tag section.